-Goal Two Attract Attract high quality new donors, growing their trust in cbm 2022 Activity and Outputs 2021 Activity and Outputs We developed resources for church speaking and our Advent resource was utilised by churches and individuals.
-We began piloting an Advent series in churches, with involvement from churches and individuals.
-New digital platform for gifts through e-cards, and for Dr-to-Dr engagement using field doctors to connect to NZ medical professionals.
-'Miracles Day' with Rhema Media saw increase of 15% in donations.
-We piloted a QR code mode for donations, with a digital platform for information for supporters. • cbm hosted a panel of people with disabilities at the Justice Conference and funded NZSL interpreters.
-Due to ongoing pandemic restrictions, we were unable to attend in-person events.
-Response and supporter appeal for persons with disabilities, for the Tonga earthquake and tsunami.
-Response and supporter appeal for persons with disabilities for the Madagascar drought.
+- Developed resources for church speaking; Our Advent resource was utilised by churches and individuals. - New digital platform for gifts through e-cards, and for Dr-to-Dr engagement, using field doctors to connect to NZ medical professionals.
+'Miracles Day' with Rhema Media saw increase of 15% in donations. - cbm hosted a panel of people with disabilities at the Justice Conference and funded NZSL interpreters. - Response and supporter appeal for persons with disabilities for the Tonga earthquake and tsunami.

-Goal Three

-Impact
+Goal Three: Impact